apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

     with DAG(dag_id="consumer", schedule=[example_dataset], ...):
         ...

 Once the ``producer`` task in the ``producer`` DAG has completed successfully, Airflow schedules the ``consumer`` DAG.
-A dataset will be marked as updated only if the task completes successfully â€” if the task fails or if it is skipped, no update occurs, and the ``consumer`` DAG will not be scheduled.
+A dataset will be marked as updated only if the task completes successfully â€" if the task fails or if it is skipped, no update occurs, and the ``consumer`` DAG will not be scheduled.

 A listing of the relationships between datasets and DAGs can be found in the :ref:`Datasets View<ui:datasets-view>`